github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 Self-hosted runners are automatically returned to the default group when their group is removed.

-1. In the {% if currentVersion == "free-pro-team@latest" %}_Runners_{% else %}_Self-hosted runners_{% endif %} section of the settings page, locate the group you want to delete, and click the {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %} button.
+1. In the {% if currentVersion == "free-pro-team@latest" %}"Runners"{% else %}"Self-hosted runners"{% endif %} section of the settings page, locate the group you want to delete, and click the {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %} button.
     ![View runner group settings](/assets/images/help/settings/actions-org-runner-group-kebab.png)

 1. To remove the group, click **Remove group**.